Afro-Nordic Feminisms Working Group goes to University of Iceland

 Read the full ISSG article here.

-The Center for the Study of Social Difference wishes to congratulate Mana Kia, Associate Professor in MESAAS and the director of the new Alternative Ways of Being project starting at CSSD this coming fall, for receiving an Award for Community Building and Engagement at the inaugural Humanities Faculty Recognition Awards.
+The Center for the Study of Social Difference wishes to congratulate Mana Kia, Associate Professor in MESAAS and the director of the new Alternative Modes of Being project starting at CSSD this coming fall, for receiving an Award for Community Building and Engagement at the inaugural Humanities Faculty Recognition Awards.

 The awards were presented on March 6, 2024, and honored faculty members in the following categories: Academic Excellence and Community Building and Engagement.
-Awardees were chosen by Acting Dean of Humanities Bruno Bosteels in consultation with the thirteen Humanities Chairs
+Awardees were chosen by Acting Dean of Humanities Bruno Bosteels in consultation with the thirteen Humanities Chairs.

 Extractive Media to Co-Sponsor Event with the South Asia Institute at Columbia